Nithya-Ganesan-2002/note-organizer-122719/notes_frontend/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

+---

+## ✨ Layout Implementation (Design System)

+This app is scaffolded with an initial layout matching the provided design system and HTML assets.
+The main structure (top navigation bar, sidebar note list, and primary note view area) is implemented using:
+- Color tokens and layout classes from `assets/design-system.css`
+- Structure and styles visually referenced from `assets/screen_5-1.html`, `assets/screen_73-996.html`, and `assets/screen_5-3.html`

+All root components (`App`, `TopNav`, `Sidebar`, `MainArea`) use the design system’s variables and utility classes, ensuring future screens/components will match the curated UI from the design assets.

+Further business logic, interactive features, and Supabase integration can build directly on top of this consistent structure.

+---

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React